tarwn/lessthandot-hugo/blogs/content/posts/2011-04-08-be-careful-when-passing-around.md

 Error converting data type int to smallint._

 This is a good thing, you will be able to catch this immediately.
-At least it doesn&#8217;t do a negative overflow like in some languages
+At least it doesn't do a negative overflow like in some languages